 * Excessive Salt Loss.
 Chopin could not tolerate hot weather because he would sweat profusely and any exercise would exhaust him.
 He had to change and wash his clothes frequently because they would become soaked with his high-salt sweat.

 • Family History.
-Two of Chopin's three sisters had the same symptoms as Chopin: chronic diarrhea and coughing all the time.
+Two of Chopin's three sisters had the same symptoms as Chopin: coughing all the time and chronic diarrhea.
 One died at 14, the other at 47.

 The Autopsy A noted pathologist named Cruveilhier performed Chopin's autopsy and wrote that Chopin's illness "is a disease I have never encountered before".
 He had an enlarged heart, chronic lung damage, and no tuberculous holes in his lungs.